Best Coffee Filters (Paper, Metal, Etc)

 If you love your coffee machine but crave the heavy-bodied and richly aromatic brew of a French press or Moka pot, switching out your paper filters for a reusable metal mesh option might be exactly what you need.

-This Goldtone model, designed to fit most 8 to 12 cup coffee makers, is manufactured in the USA using surgical-grade stainless steel woven mesh and BPA-free plastic.
+This Goldtone model, designed to fit most 8 to 12 cup coffee makers, is manufactured in the USA using surgical-grade metal woven mesh and BPA-free plastic.
 It’s perfectly safe from a chemical perspective and durable enough for a lifetime of brewing.

 Cleaning and maintenance are incredibly simple.
 After brewing, just rinse it off under running water or pop it in the dishwasher for a more thorough cleaning.
 It was even designed with a foldable handle, making it easy to get in and out of your coffee machine.